The Legal Side of Owning a Food Truck

 This excerpt is part of Entrepreneur.com's Second-Quarter Startup Kit which explores the fundamentals of starting up in a wide range of industries.

-In Start Your Own Food Truck Business, the staff at Entrepreneur Press and writer Rich Mintzer explain how you can get started in the mobile food industry, whether you want to own a food truck, cart, trailer, kiosk or other on-the-go food business.
+In Start Your Own Food Truck Business, the staff of Entrepreneur Media Inc. and writer Rich Mintzer explain how you can get started in the mobile food industry, whether you want to own a food truck, cart, trailer, kiosk or other on-the-go food business.
 In this edited excerpt, the authors describe some of the licenses, permits, registrations and laws you'll need to be concerned about as a mobile food business owner.

 Before you launch your mobile food business, you need to get your licensing in order.
 But while it would be impossible to list and explain all the numerous permits and licensing requirements because each state, county and city has their own, there are many universal concerns that need to be addressed.
 Typically, your local department of health will have the information you need, so you can get started by calling to inquire about the necessary requirements.